anon-pub/exp-int-slot/README.md

 # exp-int-slot
-joint intent and slot filling code repository
+This is the explainable joint intent and slot filling code repository.

+# Instructions
+The code is under review and will be available soon.